RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 :boom: The changes made in lab 8 will break the ping template.
 This is because the addition of groups to the inventory also adds some secrets.
 Add the vault password to the ping template as you did with the other templates made.

  :star: You can also schedule _job templates_ to run at a later date.
-If you have spare time, try playing around with that and others features.
+If you have spare time, try playing around with that and other features.

 Imagine that you had playbooks which patched servers and applications, for example.
 Or a playbook which triggered a backup.